cybergarage/puzzledb-go/doc/concept.md

 # Design Concepts

-PuzzleDB has a unique approach in the NewSQL field by using a simple key-value foundation for data model, indexes, and queries, enabling high scalability and ACID transactions.This section describes the architecture and design concepts of PuzzleDB.
+PuzzleDB applies a NewSQL-style architecture built on an ordered key-value foundation for its data model, indexes, and queries—enabling high scalability with ACID transactions.
+This section outlines the core architecture and design concepts.

 # Layer Concept

-PuzzleDB adopts a unique approach similar to FoundationDB and early Google Spanner.
-It offers high scalability and ACID transactions while constructing its data model, indexes, and query processing on a foundation of simple key-value storage without any query functionality.
+PuzzleDB adopts an approach similar to FoundationDB and early Google Spanner: high scalability and ACID transactions built atop a simple ordered key‑value substrate without embedded query functionality.

 ![layer concept](img/layer_concept.png)

-In contrast, PuzzleDB has loosely coupled the query API, data model, and storage engine, enabling users to build their database with a suitable combination for their specific use cases and workloads.
-In PuzzleDB, not only are records represented as key-value pairs, but schemas and indices are also represented as key-value data.
+PuzzleDB loosely couples the query APIs, data model, and storage engine, enabling tailored compositions for specific workloads.
+Records, schemas, and indexes are all materialized as key‑value data.

-## References
+# References

 - [FoundationDB](https://www.foundationdb.org/)